 The funds management report shows the sources and uses of funds for the bank for the current quarter and provides a work area for forecast funds sources and uses for the coming quarter.
 This report is intended for use with the Funds Planning Worksheet, W06.
 Note the First Day Activity column and the items showing a number.
-These are the transactions that occur on the first day of the quarter.
+These transactions occur on the first day of the quarter.